katurn1/EDA_Project/Written Description.md

 - For all days of the week the peak time for Impressions per Hour average was at 7pm
 - The top 4 stations total Impressions per Hour happened between 6pm-7pm
 - At 7pm, 34 St-Herald Sq, Impression per Hour peak around 750k

+Cost for biboards
+Static subway-entrance ads- $3,000 per 4 week period Backlit Diorama Range of $400 - $1,950 per ad per 4 week period

+Static subway-entrance ads:  4 weeks $30,000 for 10 Stations
+Backlit Diorama- 4 weeks $4000 minimum for 10 Stations

+My guidence to 'California Sober'- For each of the top 10 stations get at least 1 Static subway-entrance ad and Backlit Diorama.
+The minimum cost will be for both will be $34,000 for 4 weeks.
+The Static subway-entrance ads will also have a lot of added impressions from sidewalk foot traffic.
+'California Sober' can also couple this with a gurilla campagin of handing out drinks at the entrences of each station at the peak time 7pm to effectively reach the most people.